thebrokencube/files-with-a-dot/docs/machine_setup.md

 Github has some good docs about how to manage this all [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh).

+Once you have set it up, you may also want to add it to the keychain [like so](https://stackoverflow.com/a/10032655) (TODO: figure out how to automate this better)

 ## 3. Set up shared `pass` store

 If you are using [`pass`](https://www.passwordstore.org) for managing any secrets, you should make sure it's set up on the machine (whether it's a new one or a shared one, like [from this blog post](https://medium.com/@davidpiegza/using-pass-in-a-team-1aa7adf36592)).
 It's useful to do now if possible before the shells get set up (though you can work around it if you can't for some reason).